MattMcFarland/tw-client/README.md

 #### Bugs:

 - [ ] share button urls not wokring properly. appear to be set though.
 - [ ] tutorial solutions are not sorting by votes.
 - [ ] comment validation errors persisting and showing on other comment forms
 - [ ] comment validation not working on solution.
+- [ ] widget visuals are now off (not enough top margin for activity, sharing buttons squished together)

 ### Exports